aardappel/lobster/lobster/docs/source/implementation.md

 shows up, that’s likely because the device has not been put in developer mode, or not using usb for debugging, etc.

-You can now run it by tapping its icon on the device.
+You can now run it by tapping its icon on the device (it’s called LobsterApp by default)

 If it doesn’t run, run this to see what the problem is: